csparpa/pyowm/README.md

     python -m unittest discover

-Integration tests can be launched by movin into the library installation folder and executing:
+Integration tests can be launched by moving into the library installation folder and executing:

     cd functional-tests